 Table of Contents

 Have you noticed the explosion of craft beer and microbreweries in Frederick MD over the last five years?
 Frederick has hit the map when it comes to satisfying your taste for suds.
+At last count, we found 15 microbreweries proving that Frederick is a beer lover’s haven.
 What are the best craft beer and microbreweries in Frederick?
 (We think they’re all awesome!)
-At last count, we found 13 microbreweries proving that Frederick is a beer lover’s haven.

 I thought I’d take a break from the real estate posts and talk about some of the fun things people get to enjoy living in Frederick.
-If you’ve seen my post about the best blue crabs in Frederick County, then you’ll definitely want to know where to get the best craft beer for a fantastic paring!
-Here’s my mashup of ratings ** (really, all of them are great, to be honest) of these craft beer establishments in Frederick County (in no particular order):
+If you’ve seen my post about the best blue crabs in Frederick County, then you’ll definitely want to know where to get the best craft beer for a fantastic pairing!
+Here’s my mashup of ratings ** (really, all of them are great, to be honest) of these craft beer establishments in Frederick County (in no particular order) …

 - Flying Dog, est. 1983, Maryland’s largest craft brewery, located at 4607 Wedgewood Blvd. (for now) is available in 25 states and Washington D.C.
 Flying Dog offers tours and has 20 or so beers on tap, with a food truck on site.
-They’re always doing something creative, supporting the local fundraisers and sponsoring events.
-(We recently ate at their BWI Taphouse and it was great! located in Terminal A) “Good people drink good beer.”
+They’re always doing something creative, supporting local fundraisers and sponsoring events.
+(We recently ate at their restaurant at BWI, Taphouse, and it was great! located in Terminal A) “Good people drink good beer.”

 - Monocacy Brewing Company, est. 2012, located at 1781 North Market St., has four scheduled tours on Saturdays.
 “Quality beer.
 It’s in our nature.”